amaliafarcas/Data-Structures-and-Algorithms/README.md

 ## Laboratory 2

-##### ADT  SortedMultiMap –using  a  DLL  with  (key,  value)  pairs  ordered  based  on  a  relation  on the keys.
+##### ADT  SortedMultiMap – using  a  DLL  with  (key,  value)  pairs  ordered  based  on  a  relation  on the keys.
 A key can appear in multiple pairs.

 - Implement in C++ the given container(ADT) using a given representation and a linked list with dynamic allocationas a data  structure.
 You are not  allowed to use the listfrom STL or from any other library.